Rain Gauge Data

 Request A Tour: Tours of Jones Island Reclamation Facility and South Shore Reclamation Facility are scheduled separately, through MMSD’s contracted operator, Veolia Water Milwaukee, LLC.
-To request a tour, please complete this form, and for questions contact Meredith Wittmann (414) 514-6859.
+To request a tour, please complete this form, and for questions contact Meredith Wittmann email@example.com.

 Request A Tour: Fill out this form to request a tour.

-Schedule: Friday tours are preferred.
-Tours are subject to cancellation based on weather conditions.
+Schedule: Tours are limited to Fridays during warmer months and are subject to cancellation based on weather conditions.

 Request A Tour: Fill out this form to request a tour.
 Must fill out a liability waiver at least 24 hours before the tour.